Tetris came from Russia

 The town of Oymyakon, in the Yakutia region, Siberia, is considered to be one of the coldest inhabited towns on Earth.
 The coldest temperature was recorded in 1938 at a jaw-dropping -77.8°C (-108°F).
 The average temperature in December and January is not much warmer at -50°C (-58°F).

-The deepest metro in the world
+The longest railway in the world is in Russia

-In Russia, they play golf with helicopters
+Some Russians play golf with helicopters

 In Moscow’s suburbs, you can participate in a curious and unique sport: helicopter golf.
 The idea of the game is close to traditional golf, although the scale is much bigger.
 Players guide the one meter (3 ft) in diameter ball through the snowy route, using a 10 kilogram (22 pound) stick.
 All the while, the players drive a helicopter, of course.